pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 as long as you make sure the above names match up with what's in your pipeline, either by changing the example YAML or your pipeline.

-## Download Upload And Stage Product to Ops Manager
+## Download, upload, and stage product to Tanzu Operations Manager
 For this guide, we're going to add the [TAS][tas] product.

 ### Download